 Why will overpricing a home cost a seller money?

-How will pricing a home too low cost a seller money?
+How will pricing a home too low without an agent cost a seller money?

 Pricing a home too low can cost just as much money as overpricing a home.
 When you underprice a home you will most likely sell it very quickly, but there is a great chance you will sell it for less money than it is worth.
 It is true that underpricing a home can stir up a lot of activity and produce many offers.
 In a multiple offer situation, it is possible to get a contract over asking price.
 The problem with a low asking price is it attracts buyers who want a great deal like myself.
 Many times a multiple offer situation will actually scare away some buyers.
 Some buyers do not want to get into a bidding war, and will not offer on a house that has multiple offers.

 If you price a house too low and get an offer over asking price, you could have received an even higher offer had you priced the home correctly.
 Most buyers will base their offer off of the list price and not what the home is actually worth.
 I hear it all the time from buyers; I offered $10,000 over asking price and still did not get the home!
 They are basing their offer on the list price, assuming the seller is asking fair market value.
 The buyers are not basing their offer on what the home may actually be worth.
 Another downside to an offer well above asking price is it may give an appraiser a reason to come in at a low value.
 If an appraisal comes in low, it could cost the seller even more money!
 By pricing the home right to begin with, you will almost always sell the home for the most money.

 Why is valuing a house difficult without a real estate agent?